felipegs31/cworld_hackthon/README.md

 ### services/

 Here you can put `helpers`, `libraries` and other types of modules which you want to use in your APIs.

+## Playing locally the FE

+npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.